Agentic Search in the Wild: Intents and Trajectory Dynamics from 14M+ Real Search Requests: Introduction

-Our results answer the practical questions raised above about budget waste, reformulation behavior, and evidence reuse in multi-step agentic search.
+Our results characterize retrieval budgeting, reformulation behavior, and evidence traceability in multi-step agentic search.
 We find that over 90\% of multi-turn sessions contain at most ten steps, and 89\% of inter-step intervals fall under one minute.
-Retrieval depth (i.e. the number of documents requested per query) is largely static, suggesting agents treat it as a fixed parameter rather than adapting within sessions.
+Retrieval depth, measured by the number of documents requested per query, is largely static, suggesting that many clients treat it as a fixed parameter rather than adapting it within sessions.
 Behavior also varies by intent.
-Fact-seeking sessions exhibit the highest repetition, which increases over time, indicating that agents can enter near-duplicate loops when retrieval is unproductive, while sessions requiring reasoning sustain broader exploration throughout.
-We also find that agents frequently incorporate terms from previously retrieved evidence, with measurable contributions from earlier steps beyond the most recent retrieval.
+Fact-seeking sessions exhibit the highest repetition, which increases over time, showing that near-duplicate loops can emerge in later steps, while sessions requiring reasoning sustain broader exploration throughout.
+We also find that many newly introduced query terms are lexically traceable to previously retrieved evidence, with measurable overlap from earlier steps beyond the most recent retrieval.

 Our contributions can be summarized as follows: